urbanairship/urbanairship-cordova/README.md

 ## Example
-A full example can be found in the Examples/www directory.
-It contains an index.html, css files, and the necessary js files.
-Copy them to your apps www directory to run it.
+A full example can be found in Examples.
+To run it, copy the files:
+- Examples/index.html to www/index.html
+- Examples/css/* to www/css
+- Examples/js/* to www/js

 #### Basic Example